 “There are a lot of fringe Christian groups now who are examining and trying to engage with this whole way of looking at the world.
 It’s a kind of deep listening to the world and a deep listening to the land.
 And, to me, that’s a wonderful development.

 “We need to engage with the way Indigenous people have of looking at the world to enhance us as a whole society.
 That’s a distinctive Australian spirituality and we need to embrace it, not run from it.
 We need to find it and build it.”

-The special 40th Anniversary Edition of EREMOS Magazine will be launched on 30 April at Pitt Street Uniting Church, Sydney.
-This in-person event will also be live streamed.
+The special 40th Anniversary Edition of EREMOS Magazine was launched on 30 April at Pitt Street Uniting Church, Sydney.
+This event was recorded.
 Details here: 30 April Launch

 Images used in this story